 Now, to answer this more accurate question, we need to first understand the complex factors that lead to good sleep regulation in infants.
 ‘Behavioral sleep intervention’, or sleep training, is generally not all that effective when used alone, especially in babies 6 months and under.
 Why?
 Because in many cases, with young infants, their sleep (or lack thereof) is driven by non-behavioral factors.

 See, babies are able to fall asleep more easily if certain conditions are met.
 For example, your baby will fall asleep more easily if she has a full tummy, is warm (but not too warm), feels safe, and is beginning to feel tired (but not over-tired).
-None of these factors are part of conventional sleep training methodology (unless, that is, you’re working with my colleagues and me – we’re all about holistic sleep coaching!), but they’re all key components in helping your baby sleep well!
+None of these factors are part of conventional sleep training methodology (unless, that is, you’re working with The Baby Sleep Site® – they’re all about holistic sleep coaching!), but they’re all key components in helping your baby sleep well!

 The truth is, your baby’s feeding and sleep schedule, any medical concerns, your bond with your baby, your child’s temperament, and your parenting philosophy ALL play a part in how your baby regulates sleep.
 Once the conditions are right, and ‘the stage has been set’ for sleep, then and only then should parents address how baby is falling asleep.